oncodash/ontoweaver/docs/sections/introductions.rst

 However, with OntoWeaver, you can design adapters that:

-1) take less line of codes,
+1) contain less line of codes,
 2) are readable by non-programmers,
 3) are independent from each other, and can be combined.